 The Great Synagogue was built on the west side of Targowa Street, a road with many small businesses.
-The synagogue entrances were on its southwest elevation facing onto the street.
+The Synagogue entrances were on its southwest elevation facing onto the street.
 Originally there was a low vaulted granary along the north wall, and in time further single storey rooms were added on the south side which served as a vestibule and gave access onto the street.
 The original layout is not known as the rooms were later rebuilt several times.
-Small shops or stalls were added to the eastern wall in the 19th C.
+Small shops or stalls were added to the eastern wall in the 19th century.

 Little is known about the original finishings or the shape of the roof.
-In the 18th C the community remodelled the building.
+In the 18th century the community remodelled the building.
 A pitched roof replaced the original and gables were constructed at each end.
 The eastern façade was remodelled in a Baroque style with a plaster finish with pillars on each side.
 Below the pediment, the elevation was widened so as to obscure the single storey additions.
 The western elevation was given a simpler treatment without any decoration.

 The main hall is rectangular in plan.
 It has a pitched roof supported by a timber structure which in turn is supported by the perimeter walls and the bimah structure.
-The bimah comprises of a raised platform in the centre of the room with a masonry column at each of its 4 corners which rise to support a masonry dome over the bimah and which in turn supports the adjoining ceiling and roof structure.
+The bimah comprises of a raised platform in the centre of the room with a masonry column at each of its four corners which rise to support a masonry dome over the bimah and which in turn supports the adjoining ceiling and roof structure.
 The columns are finished in plaster as are all the interior surfaces, walls, columns and ceiling.
 The ceiling comprises of a series of vaults, more complex than a simple gothic form and might be regarded as Baroque.
 It is masonry, possibly brick, and is between 100mm and 200mm thick.

 The women’s section is a platform on the west side extending across the full width of the Synagogue.
 Access was probably from the north west corner via a staircase, now demolished, which was external to the main structure.
 The platform is constructed of rolled steel or iron joists and has a flat iron deck with cast iron baluster poles.
 It is supported on cast iron columns along one side.